rapiddweller/rapiddweller-benerator-ce/doc/distribution.md

 ## Distributing other data than numbers

-'Other data' usually comes from a data source and is imported by an &lt;iterate&gt; or &lt;attribute&gt; element:
+'Other data' usually comes from a data source and is imported by an `<iterate>` or `<attribute>` element:

 ```xml
 <attribute name="code" type="string" source="codes.csv"/>
 ```

-When iterating through data (eg. imported from file or database), Benerator's default behaviour is to serve each item exactly once and in the order as provided.
+When iterating through data (e.g. imported from file or database), Benerator's default behavior is to serve each item exactly once and in the order as provided.
 When the end of the data set is reached, Benerator stops.

-When setting ```cyclic="true"``` Benerator serves the imported data consecutively too but does not stop when it reaches the end.
-Instead it restarts iteration.
+When setting `cyclic="true"` Benerator serves the imported data consecutively too but does not stop when it reaches the end.
+Instead, it restarts iteration.

-Beware: For SQL queries this means that the query is reissued, so it may have a different result set than the former invocation.
+**Beware**: For SQL queries this means that the query is reissued, so it may have a different result set than the former invocation.

 ```xml